Multifamily Affordable Housing Decarbonization Toolkit

 Underwriting policies are effective levers that are oftentimes underutilized or not adequately used to shape project scopes.
 Today, most financing entities will not underwrite operational savings when there is no guarantee of cost savings.
 As a result, owners must cover project funding gaps out of pocket.
 Recommendations to address this issue include:

-• Improve Debt Service Coverage: The up-front cost of decarbonization upgrades may prompt building owners to raise rents.
-However, if owners can demonstrate the long-term operational savings of whole building retrofits, they could negotiate the debt terms, including extended amortization schedules or lower interest rates.
-Boosting a building’s net operating income by reducing energy consumption and operating costs enables owners to achieve a higher debt service coverage ratio, making them more likely to meet debt obligations.
+- Improve Debt Service Coverage: The up-front cost of decarbonization upgrades may prompt building owners to raise rents.
+However, if owners can demonstrate the long-term operational savings of whole building retrofits, there could be more opportunities to negotiate and reduce debt servicing costs.
+Financial strategies, such as extended amortization schedules, lower interest rates, or tax abatements that reflect the long-term value of high-performing buildings could help owners achieve a higher debt service coverage ratio.
+In turn, this incentivizes projects and increases the likelihood of owners meeting debt obligations.

 In addition to traditional financing products issued by financial institutions, both NYC and MSP offer specialized financing tools to support various property improvement initiations.
 These products are designed to finance sustainability, health, and safety upgrades for properties that are in the middle of a financing cycle and may not otherwise have access to project financing.